dstroud/dreamsequence_dev/README.md

 ![dreamsequence](doc/screen.svg)

-Dreamsequence has seven primary views, each containing a list of parameters.
+Dreamsequence has seven primary views, each containing a list of menus.
 Scrolling is done with E2 and values are changed with E3.
-To change views, use E2 to scroll up to the view's name (SONG in the example above) and change views using E3.
-On the right is a modular dashboard that can be reconfigured via `K1>>PARAMETERS>>EDIT>>PREFERENCES>>Dash 1-4`.
+To change views, use E2 to scroll up to the view's name (SONG in the example above) and change it using E3.
+On the right is a modular dashboard that can be reconfigured via `PARAMETERS>>EDIT>>PREFERENCES>>Dash 1-4`.

 --------------------------------------------------------------------------------